 Google Scholar provides a simple way to broadly search for scholarly literature.
 It is designed very similar to the main Google search, but the results are limited to just scholarly sources: papers, theses, books, abstracts and articles, from academic publishers, professional societies, preprint repositories, universities and other scholarly organizations.
 One of the key features is that it will show how many times a piece has been cited within Google Scholar.

 Typical Results look like this: Gschneidner Metallurgy or Wells Psychological Uncertainty or Cravens American Culture.
 Notice that the social sciences and humanities search results contain more information on books, book chapters, and other types of non-journal resources.
-Google Scholar is also ideal for interdisciplinary areas - such as in this search for papers by Wallace Huffman, ISU Economist, dealing with agricultural economics: Huffman Human Capital.
+Google Scholar is also ideal for interdisciplinary fields - such as in this search for papers by Wallace Huffman, ISU Economist, dealing with agricultural economics: Huffman Human Capital.